silicon-heaven/shv-doc/src/rpcmessage.md

 field is present.

-`userId` is string containing information about the login names and the broker names along the RPC message path through brokers' hierarchy.
+`userId` is string containing information about the login names and the broker names along the RPC message path through the brokers hierarchy.
 The format is`user-name1:broker-name1;user-name2:broker-name2;...`, for example:
 `john@foo.bar:broker1;broker1-login:broker2`.
 User name and broker name is delimited by `:`, user:broker pairs are delimited by ';'.